 It’s important to plan your activities to carry on with simple goals (eg. search for a single date of birth, the name of an ancestor, the date of a marriage, etc.)

-If you are interested to start or to continue your genealogy research in Noto, or if you have questions regarding your family in Noto, just leave a message below, we will answer you by email
+If you want to discuss with other people interested in genealogy research in Noto, or if you have questions regarding your family in Noto, just leave a message below